shirou/fluent-plugin-docker-inspect/README.rst

   specify docker_url if remote. ex: ``tcp://example.com:5422``.
-If docker runs local, no need to specify this param. add_addr_tag if specify some string such as 'yes', add local host ipv4 addr. (default: nil)
+If docker runs local, no need to specify this param. add_addr_tag if specify some string such as 'yes', add local host ipv4 addr. (default: nil) only_changed if yes, only emit when docker inspect is changed.

 License
 ----------